slowernews/wisdom-tldr/chapters/chapter_1_self.md

 *'We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.' -- Will Durant*

 Consistency doesn’t come from effort, it comes from systems.
 Decisions compound.
+The pathway to freedom is discipline.

 > *'Continuous effort, not strength or intelligence, is the key to unlocking our potential.' -- Winston Churchill*